small batch banana chocolate chip muffins

 Luckily, prep for this recipe is fairly easily.
 Prep the bananas, then chop the chocolate if you’re using chocolate from bars.
 Then, make sure all the ingredients—specifically, the sour cream, butter, and egg—are at room temperature.
 Similarly, if you’re using frozen bananas, make sure they are at room temperature too.
 That’s it!

-Next, make the small batch banana chocolate chip muffins.
+Next, make the muffins.

-1. Next, make the banana chocolate chip muffin batter.
+1. Next, make the batter.
 (Work Time: 10 minutes)

 The banana nut muffin batter comes together in just 10 minutes or less.
 Simply cream together the butter, sugar, and egg, then add the dry ingredients in two parts.
 Finally, add the banana, sour cream, and vanilla, then mix in the chocolate chips.

-2. Then, assemble the small batch banana chocolate chip muffins.
+2. Then, assemble the muffins.
 (Work Time: 5 minutes)

 One of the secrets to super tall and domed muffins is to fill up each cavity in the muffin pan with a generous amount of batter.
 And when I say generous, I MEAN generous.
 I instruct you to fill the paper liners all the way up to the brim with 6 Tablespoons of batter!
 It’ll seem like too much, but trust me.
 It’s the secret to super tall and domed muffin tops!